ericlyun/ericlyun.github.io/_pages/about.md

 ## News ([Full List](/news/))

+-	**July 2024:** 1 paper is accepted to MICRO’24.
+-	**June 2024:** Five papers are accepted to ICCAD’24.
+-	**June 2024:** Size wins the excellent Ph.D thesis award of Peking University and the outstanding graduate award of Beijing.
+Kexing wins the top 10 bachelor thesis award of School of EECS.
+Congratulations!
 - **March 2024:** One paper is accepted to MLSys’24.
 -	**March 2024:** Two papers are accepted to DAC’24.
 -	**March 2024:** Five papers are accepted to ASPLOS’24.